-Dickinson wrote about the “leap year” in his now-classic poem, “Pass on our Rendezvous of Light” (below on the left).
-His poem inspired third cousin Emily to pen her poem, “Pass to thy Rendezvous of Light” (below on the right).
+Dickinson wrote about LEAP Day in his now-classic poem, "Passed in our Rendezvous of Light" (below on the left).
+His poem inspired third cousin Emily to pen her poem, "Pass to thy Rendezvous of Light" (below on the right).

 By Emmett Lee Dickinson: